Children under 5

 It's not always easy to take a temperature accurately.

-If you feel hot or shivery, you may have a high temperature even if a thermometer says your temperature is below 38C.
+If you feel cold or shivery, sometimes followed by hot, flushed skin and sweating, you may have a high temperature even if a thermometer says your temperature is below 38C.

 What should I do if I have a high temperature?